colbsa/MusserSR.org/rentals-events.md

 {% contentfor sidebar %}

-{% picture thumb /img/rentals/garrison/wedding2.jpg --img class="img-fluid rounded mb-2" %}
+{% picture thumb /img/rentals/garrison/wedding2.jpg --img class="img-fluid rounded mb-2" --alt A bride and groom holding hands walking through a castle gate %}
-{% picture thumb /img/rentals/garrison/wedding3.jpg --img class="img-fluid rounded mb-2" %}
+{% picture thumb /img/rentals/garrison/wedding3.jpg --img class="img-fluid rounded mb-2" --alt A bride and groom kissing in front of a castle and a crowd of people at their seats %}

 {% endcontentfor %}